AbdulAhadKhan/fetal-head-segment/README.md

-# fetal-head-segment
+# Fetal Head Segmentation
-Segment fetal head from images and videos
+Implimentation of a custom trained classification and segmentation algorithms